webark/ember-cli-styles/packages/preprocessor/README.md

 ember-cli-styles-preprocessor
 ==============================================================================

-[Short description of the addon.]
+Allows for one or many style preprocessors to be used for a given addon or app.

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.20 or above
+* Ember.js v4.0 or above
-* Ember CLI v3.20 or above
+* Ember CLI v4.0 or above
-* Node.js v12 or above
+* Node.js v16 or above

 Installation